Progress report for ENE20-165

 Additional Project Outcomes

 - "Want to thank you from the bottom of my heart for your video's...
-I need to get of the grid, and watching your video's is helping me to do just that.
-Thanks again."
+I need to get off the grid, and watching your video's is helping."

 - "Great information and very well done.
 Looking forward to seeing the final two."